TobyFenn/how-to-make-rain/docs/seeding.md

 ---

-### 3.2 Why the Extra Water?

-In short, there is a lot water vapor available.
+Basically, there is just a lot of water vapor available.
 The target area starts out with far more vapor than it can ever rain out.
-Most of that moisture is lost as the air warms and dries while descending the lee slope.
-Routine silver-iodide seeding nudges a small share of this “would-have-evaporated” vapor into ice sooner, so the ridge gains a bit of extra snow while the newly formed crystals keep drifting and often snow out tens of kilometres down-wind.
+Routine silver-iodide seeding nudges a small share of this “would-have-evaporated” vapor into ice sooner, so the ridge gains a bit of extra snow while the newly formed crystals keep drifting and will even snow out tens of kilometres down-wind.

 1. **Ice-multiplier effect** – Seeded ice crystals continue to grow and aggregate while drifting leeward, adding mass outside the target box.
 2. **Dynamic feedbacks** – Latent-heat release from early precipitation invigorates uplift, sustaining cloud depth farther down-wind.